cr0mll/deserter/README.md

 ## TODOs:
 - add Windows support
-- fix a random segmentation fault that sometimes occurs (will probaby go away with proper packet filtering)
 - option to specify a particular domain for poisoning (right now, deserter will attempt to poison any domain it sees from the target)
 - colours and banner